Let's revisit some of the natural and effective finishes we have used for centuries as well as some of the new zero-VOC options.

 still unsealed cabinets

 I used Hemp Oil on all the interior wood in my chemical-free tiny home.
 I am really happy with it.
-But the ladder to the loft does get very grimy though the dirt does wipe off.
-Hemp should be reapplied every few years.
+The ladder to the loft does get grimy, though the dirt does wipe off.
 Use refined hemp oil (made for floors) as opposed to the edible oil from the grocery store.

 Wax needs to be re-applied every year.